Florence trip cost and budget guide

 | December | 75–85% (Christmas spike to 100%) | Variable |

 The optimal budget strategy: September gives the best combination of weather, manageable crowds, and prices approximately 10–15% below summer peak.
 The wine harvest is beginning in Chianti, the light is golden, and late September weekday hotel rates are often significantly lower than summer.
+See best time to visit Florence for the fuller seasonal picture beyond just pricing.

 Ways to reduce your Florence budget